thargor6/JWildfire/README_LAUNCH.txt

 LAUNCHING JWILDFIRE
 -----------------------------------------------------------------------------------
 Please use always the official launcher to start JWildfire.
+The launcher can be executed by any Java runtime and can be started with any options.
+The task of the launcher is to launch the main software with controlled options and to reserve enough memory.

+- under Windows use the start_windows.bat to start the launcher.
+- under Mac OS use the start_mac.command to start the launcher.
-Either use start.bat, start.sh or start the j-wildfire-launcher.jar directly.
+- under Linux use the start_linux.sh to start the launcher.

+If this doesnt work or if you have another operating system not listed here just start/open the j-wildfire-launcher.jar directly.

+PLEASE DO NOT START THE j-wildfire.jar DIRECTLY!
 If you start the j-wildfire.jar directly then JWildfire is started with default Java otions.
 In the most cases you cannot render large images with those settings because not